Loss of rent insurance

 How can I pay for landlord loss of rent insurance?

 Loss of rental income cover is included in Hiscox buildings insurance for landlords.
-You can pay for Hiscox landlord insurance by direct debit monthly or annually.
+You can pay for Hiscox landlords insurance by direct debit monthly, on your preferred day of the month.

 You can cancel your policy at any time with no administrative fees.